Updated: Monday April 08, 2013

 To avoid confusion the original name of the bird is [usually] not used

-for any of the remaining race(s).
+for the remaining race(s).

 For example, the "Blue Grouse" [Dendragapus obscurus] of the western

-given full species status.
+has been given full species status.

-So the Pacific Northwest coastal mountains race
+The Pacific Northwest coastal mountains race

 [Dendragapus obscurus fuliginosus] is now a full species called the